What is C4MH?

 The WHO recommends that ‘Investment by governments and the involvement of the social, health and education sectors in comprehensive, integrated, evidence-based programs for the mental health of young people is essential.’

-Towards this end, Mind Specialists, together with the Department of Development Communication & Extension at Lady Irwin College (University of Delhi) and The Richmond Fellowship Society (Delhi) has launched the C4MH (Communication for Mental Health) Campaign.
+Towards this end, Mind Specialists, together with the Department of Development Communication & Extension at Lady Irwin College (University of Delhi) and The Richmond Fellowship Society (Delhi) has launched C4MH (Campaign for Mental Health).

 The campaign has been envisioned as a vibrant network of individuals as well as organizations active in the social, education as well as health fields that can together create a movement and lasting impact in the way mental health is looked upon in India.